broadinstitute/seqr-helm/README.md

 1. The [helm](https://helm.sh/docs/intro/install/) package manager.

 Then:
-1. Create a local `/var/seqr` directory to be mounted into the Kubernetes cluster:
+1. Create a local `/var/seqr` directory to be mounted into the Kubernetes cluster.
+This will host all seqr application data:
 ```
 mkdir -p /var/seqr
 ```